Cost of Living in Hawaii 2020 | The Ultimate Guide to the Price of Paradise

 Hawaii is a trophy destination, a never-in-a-lifetime or once-in-a-lifetime experience for too many.
 Some calculations suggest that the average Hawaii trip cost per person is roughly $1,899 a week for fun in the sun.
 Idyllic white sand beaches, mountainous backdrops, and the crystal blue Pacific Ocean are things of post cards and hard for some to imagine as every day lifestyles.
 Trust me when I say I wouldn't trade it for the world, but that doesn't mean there aren't concessions to be made.

-So if you have ever wondered, "what is the cost of living in Hawaii?" allow us to break it down for you but from the perspective of a few Missouri-born Hawaii transplants.
-We've run the spectrum of being born and raised in the 3rd cheapest state in the nation to starting a life, family, career, and real estate portfolio in one of the most expensive.
-We'll cover cover the dollars and cents on the topic as well as shining a light on the intangibles costs of living in Hawaii.
-On one hand you'll find local families brought closer together through combining resources to secure multi-generational housing, or pulled apart like our family; splintered between Hawaii and Missouri.
+So if you have ever wondered, "what is the cost of living in Hawaii?" allow me to break it down for you but from the perspective of a Missouri-born Hawaii transplant.
+I've run the spectrum of being born and raised in the 3rd cheapest state in the nation to starting a life, family, career, and real estate estate investment portfolio in one of the most expensive.
+I'll cover the dollars and cents on the topic but to close it out, I think it's responsible to shine light on the intangibles; the true costs of living in Hawaii and how it sees some local families brought together, or if you're family is like mine, how it pulls some apart.

 How much does it cost to live in Hawaii